Irreversibility in an ideal fluid: Machian propulsion

 Mach noted that there is an asymmetry between the outflow and the inflow, since the outflow forms a narrow jet, whereas the inflow comes in from all directions, as shown in \Fig{fig:flows}.
-Many authors have claimed that the omnidirectionality of the inflow is the reason why its momentum does not cancel the momentum of the outgoing jet: see, e.g., \cite{Gleick,Walker,Levi}.
-This line of argument, however, can be misleading, as discussed in detail in \cite{Machian}.
+Various authors have claimed that the omnidirectionality of the inflow is the reason why its momentum does not cancel the momentum of the outgoing jet.\cite{Baker,Gleick,Walker,Levi} It is well-known that ``a match can be extinguished by blowing, but not by sucking,'' because the air only forms a narrow jet when blown out, and that this is related to the fluid's viscosity.\cite{Batchelor-match}

-Even though the asymmetry of the flows in \Fig{fig:flows} does not {\it explain} Machian propulsion, the asymmetry is real and the reason for it deserves a better elucidation than can be found in the literature.
-It is well-known that ``a match can be extinguished by blowing, but not by sucking'' \cite{Batchelor-match}, because the air only forms a narrow jet when blown out, and that this is related to the fluid's viscosity.
-But a more careful consideration of this question reveals conceptually interesting points about the (ir)reversibility of the flows.
+When applied to Machian propulsion, however, this line of argument can be misleading.
+The asymmetry in the shape of the flows in \Fig{fig:flows} is tied to viscosity, but Machian propulsion is not.\cite{Machian} It should be clear from our simple account of how a squid swims that Machian propulsion is simply a consequence of momentum conservation and can be explained without considering the precise shapes of the inflow and the outflow.
+But, in order to understand the nature of the irreversibility manifested as Machian propulsion, we need a more careful analysis of the physics behind the flows in \Fig{fig:flows} than what is available in the standard literature.